 - 100ml vegetable stock

 - olive oil

 - Preheat the oven to 200°C (180°C fan).
 Fill and boil the kettle.

-- Place the fish onto a baking tray.
-Top with the lemon zest, seasoning and breadcrumbs (if using).
-Place the tomatoes and garlic clove next to the fish and drizzle everything with a little olive oil.
+- Place 2 fillets of fish onto a baking tray.
+Top with the zest from a lemon and some salt and pepper.
+Place 2 small bunches of cherry tomatoes and a peeled garlic clove next to the fish and drizzle everything with a little olive oil.

 - Bake in the oven for around 12 minutes (or around 18 minutes if using frozen fish).
 Check on the garlic clove while the fish is cooking.
 If it starts to brown, remove it from the oven.

-- While the fish is cooking, place a saucepan over a medium heat, pour in the boiled water and add the frozen broad beans.
-Cook for two minutes then add the cannellini beans.
+- While the fish is cooking, place a saucepan over a medium heat, pour in the boiled water and add 250g of frozen broad beans.
+Cook for 3 minutes then add ½ a can of drained cannellini beans.
 Cook for another minute or so until the beans are tender.

-- Separate the basil leaves from the stalks and place a few of the leaves to one side.
-Remove the garlic clove from the oven if you haven't already done so.
+- Separate a small bunch of basil leaves from their stalks and put a few of the leaves to one side.
+Remove the garlic clove from the oven if you haven't already.

-- Drain the beans then add them to a food processor along with the vegetable stock, lemon juice, seasoning, basil stalks and the majority of the leaves, and the garlic clove.
+- Drain the cooked beans then add them to a food processor along with 100ml vegetable stock, the juice from ½ a lemon, a pinch of salt and pepper, the basil stalks and the majority of the leaves, and the roasted garlic clove.
 Pulse until everything combines into a chunky mash.

-- Once the fish has cooked through remove from the oven along with the mash and tomatoes.
-Transfer to a plate and top with the remaining basil leaves.
+- Once the fish has cooked through, remove from the oven, transfer everything to a plate and top with the remaining basil leaves.